Hemp protein reduces blood glucose and insulin after a meal Original paper

 Background

-Although acute studies suggest that whey protein and soy protein reduce the blood glucose response to a carbohydrate meal,[1][2] little research has looked at hemp protein in this context.
+Although acute studies suggest that whey and soy protein reduce the blood glucose response to a carbohydrate meal,[1][2] little research has looked at hemp protein in this context.

 The study